adambard/learnxinyminutes-docs/javascript.html.markdown

 // ES6 Additions

 // The "let" keyword allows you to define variables in a block scope,
-// as opposed to an only functional scope like the var keyword does. let name = "Billy";
+// as opposed to a functional scope like the "var" keyword does. let name = "Billy";

 // Variables defined with let can be reassigned new values.